 You can change the retention period and logging level for the NetBackup Deduplication Manager.

 To change MSDP storage server properties

-- In the NetBackup Administration Console, expand Media and Device Management > Credentials > Storage Server

-- 2 Select the deduplication storage server.
+- 1 In the NetBackup Administration Console, expand Media and Device Management > Credentials > Storage Servers. - 2 Select the deduplication storage server.

-- 3 On the Edit menu, select Change.